akostarigka/P3-BehavioralCloning/README.md

 #### Data Creation

 Initially two laps were recorded on track one using center lane driving.
-Here is an example image of center lane driving:

 | Center Lane Driving  |
 |:--------------------:|
 | ![alt text][image2] |

-In order to increase the number of samples and gain generalization, 2 extra laps were recorder in opposite direction.
+In order to increase the number of samples and improve generalization, 2 extra laps were recorder in the opposite direction.
 "Weak" points (e.g. sharp corners) were repeated multiple times steering abruptly in order to recover the vehicle back to center.

 All data were saved in a directory called `Data` including the `driving_log.csv` file and an `IMG` directory of the respective figures.

 #### Data Augmentation and Preprocessing

-##### a.
-Conversion to YUV
+**a.
+Conversion to YUV**

 All images were converted to YUV color space as dictated in the paper ["End to End Learning for Self-Driving Cars"](https://arxiv.org/pdf/1604.07316v1.pdf) that introduced the NVIDIA network architecture used in the project (model.py lines 110-119).
 In order for the model to work properly, the drive.py file was also changed, including a line that pre-processed the images before they were used in the prediction (drive.py line 65).